adaptris-labs/build-parent-json-csv/README.md

 line2
 ```

 Note that the `X-Interlok-Build` header is blank probably because there is no git information so the versioning is blank.
+This will largely depend on how you're building the docker image.